Delaware Department of Natural Resources and Environmental Control: History

 In 2021 the Department unveiled the Delaware Climate Action Plan, a playbook designed to direct decisionmakers as to what steps to take when it comes to combating climate change.
 As the lowest-lying state in the country, Delaware is at particular risk of sea level rise.
 The Climate Action Plan focuses on mitigating the worst effects of climate change while proactively working to take bold steps to get ahead of the issue.
-The plan calls for lessening greenhouse gas emissions through a move to clean and renewable energy, using energy efficiency measures, transitioning to zero-emissions vehicles, managing greenhouse gases other than carbon dioxide and fighting carbon emissions by preserving forests and greenspaces that absorb CO_{2} from the atmosphere.
+The plan calls for lessening greenhouse gas emissions through a move to clean and renewable energy, using energy efficiency measures, transitioning to zero-emissions vehicles, managing greenhouse gases other than carbon dioxide, and fighting carbon emissions by preserving forests and greenspaces that absorb CO_{2} from the atmosphere.

 In 2023, Secretary Shawn Garvin announced the state would adopt regulations requiring car manufacturers to deliver an increasing percentage of zero-emission vehicles to the state.
-Similar to policies adopted in some other states as an anti-climate change measure, the initiative would require 43% of new cars and trucks sent to Delaware for sale be zero-emission vehicles starting with model year 2027.
-This percentage would grow every year until hitting 82% in 2032.
 Officials expressed hope the regulations would make it easier for Delawareans to drive electric and reduce the amount of greenhouse gases released to the atmosphere.
+However, when Gov. Matt Meyer took office in 2025, he rescinded the policy.

-For the fiscal year ending June 30, 2025, DNREC was allocated about $160 million from the state budget, including 785 positions.
+Greg Patterson, a career civil servant, became the 12th secretary of the Department in 2025 after he was confirmed by the Delaware Senate in January.
+One of Patterson's main goals has been highlighting for the public the work the Department does, and he has worked with the Office of Communications to launch a popular initiative called Field Trip Fridays where he visits a different DNREC program or service almost every week.
+These visits and explanations of various facets of DNREC's duties are shared on the agency's social media and YouTube pages.

-After Matt Meyer took office as governor in 2025, he nominated Greg Patterson, a career civil servant, as secretary.
-Patterson was confirmed by the Delaware Senate in January.
+For the fiscal year ending June 30, 2027, DNREC was allocated about $183 million from the state budget, including 784 positions.